 Accounting Standards Update 2016-02, Leases (Topic 842)--In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
 ASU 2016-02 establishes a comprehensive new lease accounting model.
-The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and, (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
+The new standard: (a) clarifies the definition of a lease; (b) requires a dual approach to lease classification similar to current lease classifications; and (c) causes lessees to recognize leases on the balance sheet as a lease liability with a corresponding right-of-use asset for leases with a lease-term of more than twelve months.
 The new standard is effective for interim and annual periods beginning after December 15, 2018, which for Davey Tree would be January 1, 2019.
 Early adoption is permitted.
 The new standard requires a modified retrospective transition for capital or operating leases existing at or entered into after the beginning of the earliest comparative period presented in the financial statements, but it does not require transition accounting for leases that expire prior to the date of initial application.
 The Company plans to adopt ASU 2016-02 on January 1, 2019.
 Management has assembled a project team and is in the process of gathering information to evaluate real estate, personal property and other arrangements that may meet the definition of a lease and has purchased a technology solution to assist with the management of leases.
-Management expects that the adoption of ASU 2016-02 will have a material impact on the Company's consolidated financial statements.
+Management expects to adopt the standard using the Comparative Under ASC 840 approach and has evaluated the accounting elections and practical expedients available under the standard.